-In order to facilitate the investigation of international transactions, the JFTC has entered into an antimonopoly cooperation agreement with each of Canada, the European Community and the United States.
-In addition, the JFTC entered into economic partnership agreements with various countries such as the United Kingdom, Mongolia, Australia, Peru, India, Switzerland, Vietnam, Indonesia, Thailand, Chile, Philippines, Malaysia, Mexico and Singapore.
+In order to facilitate the investigation of international transactions, the JFTC has entered into an anti-monopoly cooperation agreement with each of Canada, the European Community and the United States.
+In addition, the JFTC has entered into economic partnership agreements with various countries such as Australia, Chile, India, Indonesia, Malaysia, Mexico, Mongolia, Peru, the Philippines, Singapore, Switzerland, Thailand, the United Kingdom and Vietnam.